SpicySyntax/MachineLearningMarchMadness/README.md

 ## Results (Version 1 with new data and Logistic Regression in March 2019 82.8 percentile)

 ### Did great with the Auburn Prediction though!
-Got Second in work bracket and 1st in personal bracket
+Got 2nd in work bracket and 1st in personal bracket

 - --- East  round  1 ---
   - Duke 1  vs.  North Carolina Central 16 (team 1 won= 1 )